B0redProgrammer/B0redProgrammer/README.md

 - 👋 Hi, I’m @B0redProgrammer
-- 👀 I’m interested in Artificial Intelligence, Machine Learning and Deep Learning based mathematics
+- 👀 I’m interested in low level optimizations
-- 🌱 I’m currently learning about Transformer Networks
+- 🌱 I’m currently learning about C++
-- 💞️ I’m looking to collaborate on any sort of python project.
+- 💞️ I’m looking to collaborate on any sort of project.
 Programming is fun!
 - 📫 You can reach me on incandelha@gmail.com

 <!---